iop-apl-uw/ad2cp_python/ReadMe.md

 Only processing of the real-time data is supported at this time.
 The stand alone processing does not currently save any meaningful output products.

+Processing downward looking ADCPs is not currently working correctly.
+A fix is in the works.

 # Note on code structure

 This code is directly derived from the matlab version authored by Luc Rainville.
 The overall structure